ChristensenJoe/repo-tts-mimic/README.md

-# Repo fart grenade mod
+# TTSMimic

+TTSMimic is a mod for the game R.E.P.O that makes enemies mimic your text chat messages at random intervals.